Ten quick but useful tips for the wedding photographer

 8. Details matter

-So much love, care, attention and planning goes into every element of a big wedding, which is why it’s a good idea to zero in on details, from place settings and cake toppers, to the bride’s manicure and earrings.
+So much love, care, attention and planning goes into every element of a big wedding.
+This is why it's a good idea to zero in on details, from place settings and cake toppers, to the bride's manicure and earrings.

 9. Shoot the venue

 Showing up early to take pictures of the venue is a savvy move.
 Not only will this please your clients who have chosen the location because they love it, but you can also pass the pictures on to the venue owner and could enjoy referrals as a result!